-Krakow is a haven for beer drinkers; it’s cheap, the beers are great quality and there are literally hundreds of places to sit sipping on your favourite cold tipple.
-With so much choice though, it can get a little daunting knowing where to track down the best pint, so here’s a list of the Best Craft Beer bars in Krakow.
+Krakow is a haven for beer drinkers.
+It’s cheap and the beers are great quality.
+There are also literally hundreds of places to sip on your favourite cold tipple.
+With so much choice it can get a little daunting knowing where to track down the best pint.
+So here’s a list of the Best Craft Beer bars in Krakow.

 Świętego Tomasza 35, 31-027

-Not only do Ursa Maior serve their own tasty, well-crafted beers, they are also incredibly eco- friendly!
+Not only does Ursa Maior serve their own tasty, well-crafted beers, they are also incredibly eco-friendly!
 So much so, that all of the furniture inside their Kazimierz venue, is made from up-cycled materials.
 Be sure to notice the bar stools- made from old wooden crates.
-The menus are made from recycled cardboard and not only that, but several items inside the bar, other than the beers of course, are also up for sale, including paintings on the walls, by local artists.
+The menus are made from recycled cardboard.
+Not only that, but several items inside the bar other than the beers, are also up for sale.
+Including paintings on the walls, by local artists.

 There are around 21 craft beers (6 on draught) to choose from and they are unique to this venue; you can even get a taster stick to sample a few.
 Look out for the wonderfully named ‘Commotion in Kazimierz,’ and the American Golden Ale.